SpiderMonkey1975/IFOS2D/README.md

 As stated previously, the MAKEFILE in the IFOS2D/par subdirectory will accept a number of optional arguments:

-  **PARALLEL_IO**    -> set to 1 if the user wishes to enable parallel IO.
+  **SERIAL_IO**     -> set to 1 if the user wishes to disable the use of parallel IO.
 If you are
-                    running IFOS2D on a cluster with a parallel filesystem (like Lustre or GPFS), this can increase performance significantly.
+                    running IFOS2D on a cluster with a parallel filesystem (like Lustre or GPFS), we strongly recommend NOT using this option.
+If you are running on a workstation or laptop then you probably should try running with this option enabled.

-  **INTEL_COMPILER** -> set to 1 if you wish to build IFOS2D with the Intel suite of
+  **INTEL_COMPILER** -> set to 1 if you wish to build IFOS2D with the Intel suite of compilers (icc/icpc/ifort).
-                    compilers (icc/icpc/ifort).
-Note that this is default.

   **CRAY_COMPILER**  -> set to 1 if you wish to build IFOS2D with the CRAY suite of compilers (craycc).

+  **GNU_COMPILER**   -> set to 1 if you wish to build IFOS2D with the GNU suite of compilers (gcc/g++/gfortran).

-  **G717**           -> set to 1 if you wish to build the large production test case (forward-only simulation) or set to 2 for the inverse simulation.
+  **G717**           -> set to 1 if you wish to build the large production test case.

+Please note that if you do not specify a specific compiler then the Cray compilers are enabled by default.

 # Available Configurations

-Input is available for two configurations:
+Input is available for three configurations:

   **TEST**: a small configuration used for testing purposes and only requires 12 CPU cores to run.
-A SLURM job submission file can be found at IFOS2D/par/jobscripts/jobscript_TEST.slurm
   - parameter input files are located at IFOS2D/par/in_and_out (test_FW.json and test_INV.json)
   - example SLURM job submission file is located at IFOS2D/par/jobscripts/jobscript_TEST.slurm

   **G717**: a much larger production configuration used to exploit the new parallelism and performance features of IFOS2D that runs at 7500 cores.
-A SLURM job submission file can be found at IFOS2D/par/jobscripts/jobscript_G717.slurm
   - parameter input files are located at IFOS2D/par/in_and_out (G717_FW.json and G717_INV.json)
   - example SLURM job submission file is located at IFOS2D/par/jobscripts/jobscript_G717.slurm

+  **800x400km**: a medium-sized production configuration that runs at 5000 cores.
+A SLURM job submission file can be found at IFOS2D/par/jobscripts/jobscript_800x400km.slurm
+  - parameter input files are located at IFOS2D/par/in_and_out (800x400km_FW.json and 800x400km_INV.json)
+  - example SLURM job submission file is located at IFOS2D/par/jobscripts/jobscript_800x400km.slurm

 # Running the small testcase